 He is also Chair of ICMCI (CMC-Global), of which CMC-Canada is one of its 50 members.

-Delivery: Virtual Classroom.
-This webinar will be conducted in seminar style, with facilitated discussion between participants.
-This will enhance the learning experience for all.
+Delivery: Online.
+This webinar will include both presentation from the instructor as well facilitated discussions with the participants.
+This format will enhance the learning experience for all.

 |Student Member Price